 The golden hour is my favourite time of the day – it’s a period shortly after sunrise or before sunset during which light is beautiful, warm and soft.
 This time of the day gives you the best chance for outstanding photographs.

 So the rule is: the lower the sun is in the sky, the better everything will look in the pictures.

 Sometimes the sky is cloudy and seeing the sunset is impossible, but it will give us an opportunity to create darker, moody look in the photos, which goes so well with the Scottish landscapes and atmosphere.
 A little bit of rain will not hurt either, as the colours become beautiful and saturated.

 - Holyrood Park and Arthur’s Seat

 - Portobello Beach

-– Royal Botanic Garden (glasshouses admission fees apply, but it’s totally worth it)
+- Royal Botanic Gardens (glasshouses admission fees apply)

 - Carlton Hill

-– Edinburgh Castle – unfortunately super crowded in every season of the year.
+- Edinburgh Castle (admission fees apply) unfortunately quite crowded in every season of the year.
 Whereas there are no photography restrictions on short engagement photoshoots, please note that the wedding photography and weddings are not permitted from June to September.
-If you’d like to know more about weddings in Edinburgh Castle visit >Edinburgh Castle website< for more info.
+If you’d like to know more about weddings in Edinburgh Castle visit Edinburgh Castle website for more info.